wacncontent/CustomizeTool/removeCommentOutput2/articles/sql-database/sql-database-elastic-jobs-powershell.md

 This example creates a shard map manager along with several shards, followed by insertion of data into the shards.

 1. Build and run the **Getting started with Elastic Database tools** sample application.
-Follow the steps until step 7 in the section [Download and run the sample app](/documentation/articles/sql-database-elastic-scale-get-started#Getting-started-with-elastic-database-tools).
+Follow the steps until step 7 in the section [Download and run the sample app](/documentation/articles/sql-database-elastic-scale-get-started/#Getting-started-with-elastic-database-tools).
 At the end of Step 7, you will see the following command prompt:

 	![command prompt][1]

 2. In the command window, type "1" and press **Enter**.
 This creates the shard map manager, and adds two shards to the server.
 Then type "3" and press **Enter**; repeat the action four times.
 This inserts sample data rows in your shards.

-3. The [Azure preview portal](https://manage.windowsazure.cn) should show three new databases in your v12 server:
+3. The [Azure Management Portal](https://manage.windowsazure.cn) should show three new databases in your v12 server:

 	![Visual Studio confirmation][2]